Rank-one geometry and mixed complexes in representations of Cartan type Lie algebras on a torus: Irreducibility criterion for Shen--Larsson modules over

 We now introduce the key lemma of this section, which also gives us a characterization of the trivial and fundamental representations of $\mathfrak{sp}_N$.
-The analogous results for $\mathfrak{gl}_N$ and $\mathfrak{sl}_N$ are also provided in Lemma \ref{LW} and Lemma \ref{LS} respectively.
+The analogous results for $\mathfrak{gl}_N$ and $\mathfrak{sl}_N$ are also provided in Lemma \ref{LW} and Lemma \ref{LS} respectively (see Corollary \ref{Nilpotent} and Remark \ref{Orbit} for connections with minimal nilpotent orbits).

 \blmma Let $V$ be an irreducible $\mathfrak{sp}_{N}$-module (not necessarily a weight module).
-Then: \begin{enumerate} \item $\mathfrak{sp}_N = \text{span}\{r\overline{r}^T \ | \ r \in \mathbb{Z}^N \} = \text{span} \{u\overline{u}^T \ | \ u \in \mathbb{C}^N \}$. \item $(u\overline{v}^T + v\overline{u}^T) \in \mathfrak{sp}_N \ \forall \ u, v \in \mathbb{C}^N$. \item $\mathcal{J}_{\mathcal{H}}(V) := \{v \in V \ | \ (r \overline{r}^{T})^2v = 0 \ \forall \ r \in \mathbb{Z}^{N} \}$ is an $\mathfrak{sp}_{N}$-submodule of $V$. \item $\mathcal{J}_{\mathcal{H}}(V) = V$ if and only if $V \cong V(\omega_k)$ for some $0 \leqslant k \leqslant n$, where we take $\omega_0 = 0$. \end{enumerate} \elmma
+Then: \begin{enumerate} \item $\mathfrak{sp}_N = \mathrm{span}\{r\overline{r}^T \ | \ r \in \mathbb{Z}^N \} = \mathrm{span} \{u\overline{u}^T \ | \ u \in \mathbb{C}^N \}$. \item $(u\overline{v}^T + v\overline{u}^T) \in \mathfrak{sp}_N \ \forall \ u, v \in \mathbb{C}^N$. \item $\mathcal{J}_{\mathcal{H}}(V) := \{v \in V \ | \ (r \overline{r}^{T})^2v = 0 \ \forall \ r \in \mathbb{Z}^{N} \}$ is an $\mathfrak{sp}_{N}$-submodule of $V$. \item $\mathcal{J}_{\mathcal{H}}(V) = V$ if and only if $V \cong V(\omega_k)$ for some $0 \leqslant k \leqslant n$, where we take $\omega_0 = 0$. \end{enumerate} \elmma

 \begin{proof} (1) It can be easily verified that $u\overline{u}^T \in \mathfrak{sp}_N \ \forall \ u \in \mathbb{C}^N$.
 On the other hand, we have $X_{i,j} = (e_i + e_{n+j}) \overline{(e_i + e_{n+j})}^T - e_i\overline{e_i}^T - e_{n+j}\overline{e_{n+j}}^T, \ Y_{i,j} = (e_i + e_j) \overline{(e_i + e_j)}^T - e_i\overline{e_i}^T - e_{j}\overline{e_{j}}^T, \ Z_{i,j} = (e_{n+i} + e_{n+j}) \overline{(e_{n+i} + e_{n+j})}^T - e_{n+i}\overline{e_{n+i}}^T - e_{n+j}\overline{e_{n+j}}^T \ \forall \ 1 \leqslant i \neq j \leqslant n$ and $U_i = -e_i\overline{e_i}^T, \ V_i = e_{n+i}\overline{e_{n+i}}^T, \ H_i = (e_i + e_{n+i}) \overline{(e_i + e_{n+i})}^T - e_i\overline{e_i}^T - e_{n+i}\overline{e_{n+i}}^T \ \forall \ 1 \leqslant i \leqslant n$, which proves (1).\\ (2) $u\overline{v}^T + v\overline{u}^T = (u+v)(\overline{u+v})^T - u\overline{u}^T - v\overline{v}^T \ \forall \ u, v \in \mathbb{C}^N$ and so we are done using (1).\\ (3) \textbf{Claim.} $\big(v\overline{v}^T(u\overline{v}^T + v\overline{u}^T) + (u\overline{v}^T + v\overline{u}^T)v\overline{v}^T\big)$ acts trivially on $\mathcal{J}_{\mathcal{H}}(V)$ for each $u, v \in \mathbb{C}^N$. \\ Pick any $w \in \mathcal{J}_{\mathcal{H}}(V)$.
 By applying (1), we then have